dungeons-of-moria/umoria/docs/manual.md

 times left to be repeated will flash by on the command line at the bottom of the screen.

-To give a count to a command in the rogue-like mode, type the number in digits, then the command.
+To give a count to a command in the roguelike mode, type the number in digits, then the command.
 A count of zero defaults to a count of 99.

 To give a count to a command in the original mode, press `#`, followed